Contact Lens Care

 Multifocal glasses are commonly prescribed for those above the ages of 40.
 People of this age are more likely to have lost their ability to focus well due to presbyopia.

 Varifocal lenses offer a smooth line of vision for objects near, far and everything in-between.
-They are also referred to as progressive lenses, multifocal lenses or trifocal lenses as they feature three parts to look through.
+They are also referred to as progressive lenses or multifocal lenses.
+They feature three parts to look through.

 Long-distance vision is aided through the top portion of the lens.
 The middle part helps with intermediate distance and the bottom part helps with seeing objects close up.
 Varifocal lenses offer a wide field of vision and smooth visual transition and are best for people who require a switch between distances throughout the day.